Eppleby

-Eppleby is a village and civil parish in the Richmondshire district of North Yorkshire, England.
+Eppleby is a village and civil parish in the county of North Yorkshire, England.
 It is located about 7 mi north of Richmond.
 According to the 2011 United Kingdom census, the population of the parish was 269.

 History

+The name Eppleby derives from the Old Norse eplibȳ meaning 'settlement where apples are grown'.

-Eppleby was mentioned in the Domesday Book in 1096 as being in the hundred of "Land of Count Alan" and the county of Yorkshire, the population was estimated at 0.9 households.
+Eppleby was mentioned in the Domesday Book in 1086 as being in the hundred of "Land of Count Alan" and the county of Yorkshire, the population was estimated at 0.9 households.

 In 1870–72 John Marius Wilson's Imperial Gazetteer of England and Wales described Eppleby as:"a township in Forcett parish, N. R. Yorkshire; on the N border of the county, 2½ miles N by E of Gainford r. station, and 9 N of Richmond.
 Acres, 1, 060.
 Real property, £1, 964.
 Pop., 245.
 Houses, 59.
 There is a Free Methodist chapel"The Methodist chapel was also mentioned in The London Gazette, although little evidence of the building save for a group of houses named Chapel Row remains in the village.
 Evidence of the disused Forcett branch line of the Darlington and Barnard Castle Railway, which was opened in 1867 can be found in the Eppleby.

 Governance

-The village lies within the Richmond (Yorks) parliamentary constituency, which is under the control of the Conservative Party.
+The village lies within the Richmond and Northallerton parliamentary constituency, which is under the control of the Conservative Party.
 The current Member of Parliament, since the 2015 general election, is Rishi Sunak.
-Eppleby also lies within the Melsonby ward of Richmondshire District Council.
+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.